litmuschaos/litmus/ADOPTERS.md

-This is a list organizations that have publicly acknowledged usage of LitmusChaos and shared details of how they are leveraging it for chaos engineering.
+This is a list of organizations that have publicly acknowledged usage of LitmusChaos and shared details of how they are leveraging it for chaos engineering.
 Please send a PR to this file (along with details in a respective [org](./adopters/organizations) folder) to add/remove entries.
 If you are an independent user and wish to to share your adoption story, please raise a PR against the [users](USERS.md) file.